-UX Developer Joined about 4 years ago
+UX Developer Joined over 4 years ago

 Ours is used for our product and development teams to help them create the components we use on the website.
 Marketing and sales also benefit because they have complete access to our branding guidelines for physical marketing materials, as well as non-devs who need to dabble in HTML for a one-off landing page or digital marketing material.
 I would highly recommend it to any organization that has a robust set of components for their brand.

 A job you shouldn't apply for because they spelled "Principal" wrong.

 Principal anything are generally only at larger companies/agencies, and represent the highest-level individual contributors to a firm.
 They are the most senior (6-10+ yrs experience) and either lead to architect roles or management.

 This is a great step in the right direction for making driving safer with mobile devices.
 However there is one serious flaw in their reasoning - they asserted that 90% of cars have Bluetooth devices in them.
 That is a gross misinterpretation of the title of the article that they linked to - that said 90% of new cars will have Bluetooth capabilities in them...in 2016.
 So realistically, you're looking at far less than 90% of cars could implement this strategy immediately, which severely limits the efficacy of Bluetooth-enabled "Car Mode."